 A summary of expenses for the past three years is shown below.
 Total operating expenses decreased 3.12% in 2019 following a 12.5% increase over the prior year in 2018.
-Prior to 2017 and increased building occupancy and resulting higher revenues, the Authority has taken significant steps to hold operating expenses including completing more facility maintenance projects in-house and reducing administrative expenses such as travel and meetings.
-Prior to 2017, the Authority reduced operating expenses year-over-year for the previous six years.
+Prior to 2017 and increased building occupancy resulting in higher revenues, the Authority has taken significant steps to hold operating expenses down, including completing more facility maintenance projects in-house and reducing administrative expenses such as travel and meetings.
+With the exception of 2017, the Authority reduced operating expenses year-over-year for the previous six years.